 [Course Description] The aim of this class is to acquire the techniques to analyze DNA replication, recombination and repair using cultured mammalian cells.
 Specifically, experimental techniques to be earned in this course include identification and classification of disease using cultured cells from patient suffered from genetic disease defective for DNA repair.
-Particular emphasis is placed also on measurement for various DNA repair activities, purification of DNA repair enzyme and phenotypic analysis of mutant mice defective for certain DNA repair mechanism.
-Advanced techniques to investigate intracellular signal response for DNA damages, all of which will be thoroughly studied in this Departmental Course.
+Particular emphasis is placed also on evaluation for cell cycle checkpoint, DNA repair, apoptosis (cell death) and cellular senescence and phenotypic analysis of mutant mice defective for the mechanisms.
+Advanced techniques to investigate intracellular signal response on DNA damages, all of which will be thoroughly studied in this Departmental Course.